nucypher/taco-web/packages/taco/schema-docs/condition-schemas.md

 ## AddressAllowlistCondition

 Address Allowlist Condition for allowing decryption for specific wallet addresses.
-It may not be very handy on its own, but when combined with other conditions, it can be very useful.
+It is very handy when combined with other conditions.

 _Object containing the following properties:_